helmut/forms/src/Fields/README.md

     }
     ```

 7. The `validate` method is called every time the field is validated.
 All validation methods need to return a boolean value.
 Return true if the validation passes and false if it fails.
-In most cases you can simply return true but in this case we want to perform a couple of validations.
-We want to make sure the response is numeric, an integer and greater than zero.
+For many fields there is default validation needed so you can simply return true.
+However in this case we want to perform a couple of extra validations: make sure the response is numeric, an integer and greater than zero.

     ```php
     public function validate()